 We believe in “Achieving Together” in a collaborative, dynamic and aspirational way.
 Our pupils love learning and enjoy coming to school.
 We aim to make learning irresistible in our school by making it exciting, functional and relevant to our pupils, while meeting their individual needs.
 We pride ourselves on using specialist techniques and strategies to support our young people.
 We are constantly learning and refine our practice with new ideas.
 All our staff receive high quality specialist training so that all our young people have access to the best practice and provision.

-We collaborate in so many ways.
+We collaborate in many ways.
 We are part of the BILTT Multi-academy Trust incorporating two other schools Grey’s Education Centre and Grange Academy.
 We also work closely with our partners in special and mainstream schools across Bedfordshire and Bedford Borough.
-We have a dedicated team of Nurses on site and the Occupational Therapy and Speech and Language Teams support us in school too.
+We are supported by the Health Team and their nurses and by Occupational Therapists, Physiotherapists and Speech and Language Therapists.

-Our aspirations for our pupils, staff and St John’s School, are very high.
-We are dynamic and energetic and try very hard to work alongside our young people to help them to achieve the best they can so they can face life’s opportunities and challenges with joy, confidence and resilience.
+We have high aspirations for our pupil and staff at St John’s School.
+We are dynamic and energetic and aim to work alongside our young people to help them to achieve the best they can so they can face life’s opportunities and challenges with joy, confidence and resilience.

 To achieve our Aims and promote British Values we:

-- Provide a curriculum that meets the needs of the individual student and helps prepare them for their life both in school and in the wider community.
+- Provide a curriculum that meets the needs of the individual student and prepares them for their life both in school and in the wider community

 - Ensure that learning is functional and is focused on developing skills which will support transition to adulthood